 The S-Phyre range has been the elevator for Shimano shoes, as prior to that, we all knew they were jolly well comfortable and technically some of the best out there, but the design had always let them down.
 Until now.

-Made from microfibre based synthetic leather, a dual Boa IP1 dial system allows for minuscule adjustment, both on and off bike.
-Perforations along the front and sides as well as a mesh insert means these are one of the more ventilated shoes on the off-road market, and are certainly aimed at hard, short cyclocross riding rather than hours cruising on the bridleways.
+Made from microfibre synthetic leather, a dual BOA IP1 dial system allows for minuscule adjustment.
+Perforations along the front and sides as well as a mesh insert means these are one of the more ventilated shoes on the off-road market, and are certainly aimed at intense cyclocross racing rather than hours of cruising on the bridleways.

 A low stack height and carbon sole rated as a stiffness ranking of 11/12 helps pedalling performance when on the bike.
-While the aggressive lugs with Michelin rubber and stud or spike options make off bike grip just as performance led.
+Featuring aggressive tread with Michelin rubber and stud or spike options, off the bike grip is just as performance led.

-Available in a range of sizes, 36 – 48 EU and widths, as well as three colours and weigh around the 330g mark for a size 42 EU.
+These are available in a range of sizes from 36 – 48 EU and widths, as well as three colourways and weigh 359g for a size 42 EU.

 Read more: Shimano S-Phyre XC9 review

 Buy now US: Shimano SPhyre XC9 at Backcountry for $425

 Lake MX 332 Supercross